jatinchowdhury18/CrossroadsEffects/README.md

 script to generate `Faust` code that compiles to create audio effects.
-The `Faust` code is then optimized to create an effect that best approximates the desired output, using a variety of optimiztion schemes as well as genetic algorithms.
+The `Faust` code is then optimized to create an effect that best approximates the desired output, using a variety of optimization schemes as well as genetic algorithms.

 ## Using